iandenegri/keebspace/README.md

     * Users can comment each other's posts.
     * A build can be **featured**
     * A build can have **predefined tags**
+    * Drafts and published statuses for builds.
+    * A build will have a **published date and time** that auto-populates when a build has its status set to published or when status is changed from draft to published.
 1. List Of Individual Parts ***LOW PRIORITY***
     * Users can *search* for parts by **type**
     * Parts will be PCB, caps, switches, stabilizers, case, prebuilts.